hotosm/raw-data-api/docs/src/installation/configurations.md

 | `PROCESS_SINGLE_CATEGORY_IN_POSTGRES` | `PROCESS_SINGLE_CATEGORY_IN_POSTGRES` | `[HDX]` | False | Recommended for workers with low memery or CPU usage , This will process single category request like buildings only , Roads only in postgres itself and avoid extraction from duckdb| OPTIONAL |
 | `PARALLEL_PROCESSING_CATEGORIES` | `PARALLEL_PROCESSING_CATEGORIES` | `[HDX]` | True | Enable parallel processing for mulitple categories and export formats , Disable this if you have single cpu and limited RAM , Enabled by default| OPTIONAL |

+**Note :** HDX_API_KEY

+In order to generate HDX_API_KEY , You need to be logged in to https://data.humdata.org/ .
+Follow following navigation to generate tokens :
+  - Your profile section > User settings > API Tokens

+API Tokens have expiry , It is `important to update API Tokens manually each year` for hosted api service !

 ## Which Service uses which settings?

 | Parameter | Config Section | API | Worker |